taherimo/kludo/README.md

 *  -diffparamx (Diffusion parameter X)
 *  -diffparamy (Diffusion parameter Y)

 Among these arguments three of them are necessary: -pdb, -chainid and -dssppath.
 If you don't pass values to the rest of arguments, default values are used for them.
+Values of the arguments -diffparamx and -diffparamy should be passed simultaneously.
+The parameters diffparamx and diffparamy are coefficient (x) and exponent (y) of node count (n), respectively, which determine the diffusion parameter, t, for each kernel (t=xn^y).
+Moreover Kernel type should be choosen from following list:
+* lap-exp-diff (Laplacian Exponential Diffusion Kernel)
+* markov-diff (Markov Diffusion Kernel)
+* reg-lap-diff (Regularized Laplacian Diffusion Kernel)
+* markov-exp-diff (Markov Exponential Diffusion Kernel)

-The default values are as follows:
+The default values of parameters are as follows:
 * numdomains -> automatic
 * minsegsize  -> 25
 * mindomainsize -> 27
 * maxalphahelix -> 30
 * maxsegdomratio -> 1.6
 * kernel -> lap-exp-diff
-* diffparamx -> 0.0105
+* diffparamx -> lap-exp-diff: 0.0105, markov-diff: 0.1024, reg-lap-diff: 0.00005, markov-exp-diff: 0.005
 * diffparamy -> 1

 Assume we have downloaded the file 1cid.pdb to the path ~/1cid.pdb and DSSP program is installed in the path /usr/bin/dssp.
 The following examples show how to run KluDo on Linux: